 The French were the first Europeans to visit Illinois Country.
 Father Jacques Marquette and French explorer Louis Jolliet traversed the area via the Illinois River Valley in 1673.
 The Illinois River was the French traders’ main trade route until the region became part of the British Empire a century later.

 Rene-Robert Cavelier and Sieur de la Salle arrived at Starved Rock in 1680.
 The French soon built Fort St. Louis on the summit of Starved Rock, which served as headquarters for the French-Indian trade and as a diplomatic center until the early 1700s.
-No evidence remains of the French fort on the summit today.
+Unfortunately, no evidence remains of the French fort on the summit today.

 #3 The Legend of Starved Rock

 Starved Rock State Park derives its name from a Native American legend of the assassination of Chief Pontiac of the Odawa tribe and leader of the raid and siege of the British Fort Detroit in 1763.
 In 1769 Pontiac was in Illinois country and was slain by an Illiniwek while attending a tribal council in the state’s southern part.
-According to the legend, during one of the battles that subsequently occurred to avenge his murder, a band of Illiniwek under attack by a group of Potawatomi (allies of the Ottawa), sought refuge atop a 125-foot sandstone butte.
+According to the legend, during one of the battles that subsequently occurred to avenge his murder, a band of Illiniwek under attack by a group of Potawatomi (allies of the Ottawa) sought refuge atop a 125-foot sandstone butte.
 The Odawa and the Potawatomi surrounded the bluff and lay siege until the hapless Illiniwek died of starvation – thus giving the name “Starved Rock.”

 As with many legends, there is no direct evidence that this event actually occurred.
 However, several books were written in the early 1800s, giving accounts to bones scattered on top of the rock.
 Some of these relics have traveled to Quebec, where they are resting to this day.
-Likewise, there is also a popular legend that Pontiac’s body was taken back to Michigan and buried near his childhood home on Apple Island, which lies in the middle of Orchard Lake north of Detroit.
+Likewise, a popular legend is that Pontiac’s body was taken back to Michigan and buried near his childhood home on Apple Island, which lies in the middle of Orchard Lake north of Detroit.

 #4 The Beginning of Starved Rock State Park

-Starved Rock became of Illinois first state parks when purchased from private owners in 1911 for $146,000.
+Starved Rock became of Illinois’ first state parks when purchased from private owners in 1911 for $146,000.
 From 1891 to 1940, a large frame hotel stood at the south bluff base at Starved Rock.
 There was an artesian fed swimming pool, a dance pavilion, and a concession area.

 #5 Travel by Rail and Ferryboat to Starved Rock